cassm/pyzzazz/README.md

 If you have a sender specified with type=opc and is_simulator=true, pyzzazz will generate layout files and launch the open pixel control gl_server, which will simulate the led fixtures which send to it

+Power limiting is supported for LED fixtures.
+If the fixture is specified with a "power_budget" argument (in watts), pyzzazz will estimate the power consumption of a given frame and downscale it if necessary to avoid overdraw.

 ### Prerequisites

 This project runs under Python 3.6 and above